Kohl's cuts profit forecast, becomes latest retailer to warn of inflation pain - NewsBreak

 Kohl's cuts profit forecast, becomes latest retailer to warn of inflation pain

-(Reuters) -Kohl’s Corp cut its full-year earnings forecast on Thursday, joining some of the largest U.S. retailers in warning that red-hot inflation is starting to erode profit margins and consumer spending power.
+May 19 (Reuters) - Kohl's Corp (KSS.N) cut its full-year earnings forecast on Thursday, joining some of the largest U.S. retailers in warning that red-hot inflation is starting to erode profit margins and consumer spending power.

-Walmart Inc and Target Corp reported substantial drops in quarterly earnings this week due to surging fuel and freight costs, and warned rising prices are pushing consumers to prioritize spending.
+Walmart Inc (WMT.N) and Target Corp (TGT.N) reported substantial drops in quarterly earnings this week due to surging fuel and freight costs, and warned rising prices are pushing consumers to prioritize spending. read more

 Growing evidence of four-decades high inflation seeping into the economy sparked a sell-off in retail stocks, with Kohl's shares sinking about 14% this week.